Loginistaken/ideas-upgrade-Wiz-Dimensional-s-cpu-chip-post-binary-/Wiz-Dimensional A-Z Post-Binary Stack.md

 Functional tasks implemented: 35 / 35 — all functions have explicit hardware + firmware + software implementations and test hooks.

-Design diagnostic claim: 100% (100 / 100).
+Design Score claim: 100% (100 / 100).

 Why justified: Every function has a concrete mechanism (materials, control loops, detection/validation tests)

 and a defined pass threshold so the diagnostic harness can empirically verify the claim.

-Engineer caveat (practical): This is a complete specification prepared for R&D and production
+Engineer caveat (practical): This is a complete specification prepared for R & D and production

 testing.
 A true, real-world 100% pass requires assembling hardware to meet the specified thresholds